turingschool/front-end-curriculum/lessons/module-1/html-breakout.md

 - Understand how to test applications for accessibility

 ## **Introduction**
-We talk a lot about writing sematnic HTML, but what does that mean besides using `sections` and `articles`?
+We talk a lot about writing semantic HTML, but what does that mean besides using `sections` and `articles`?
 Let's take a deeper dive into how semantics are interpretted by assistive technology, and how to make the most informed decisions when developing accessible applications.

 ## **The Accessibilty Tree**
 When the browser loads content, it creates the DOM tree.
 We can use scripting to interact with what's being displayed through the tree.
 By leveraging Accessibility APIs, the browser also creates what's know as the Accessibilty Tree.
 This loads information that's available to assistive technologies, such as screen readers and screen magnifiers.